Gayness: 3/5, because it’s not much show but a lot of tell

 For anyone who is not in a traditional monogamous relationship, though, things look a little different.
 There’s hardly any representation, and the only show I remember taking on the topic in detail was The L Word: Generation Q, which – spoilers! – seems to imply those relationships never work.
 The list of ficitional polyamourous characters on Wikipedia is surprisingly short, too.

-One of the few shows that wholeheartedly embrace the topic is You Me Her, which is available on Netflix in some countries, or on Audience or HBO Canada in others.
+This voide is now filled by You Me Her, a show that that wholeheartedly embrace the idea of a polyamorous relationship.
+It’s available on Netflix in some countries, or on Audience or HBO Canada in others.

 The premise of the show is that the Trakarskys, a married couple in their 30s, are trying to have a baby but their sex life is practically non-existent.
 To spice things up, they hire Izzy, a college student in her mid-20s trying to make some money on the side by working as an escort.
 After a bit of back and forth, the three fall in love and try to work out how to make this new situation work for them.